 There are two different sides to this question, both of them important.
 First of all, it’s pretty much the norm for established agents to have teams working under them.
 Oftentimes, however, the leader of a team will interact extensively with clients in the initial stages but then become more scarce once you’re in contract.

-These kind of set-ups can work fine in some cases.
+These kinds of setups can work fine in some cases.
 Teamwork makes the dream work, and having people with varied and complementary skillsets working to help you find or sell your home is a good thing.
-Ask your prospective Realtor what kind of team they’ve put together, and have them name names.
+Ask your prospective Bend buyer’s agent or listing agent what kind of team they’ve put together, and have them name names.

 Still, it’s important to know that the buck stops somewhere and that you’ll be able to have your Realtor on speed-dial nights and weekends if things get sticky.
 Ideally, your agent will be directly involved in each and every aspect of your transaction, even if they have help around the office.
-That’s the model we follow, and we think we have a pretty good set-up.
+That’s the model we follow at LOHR Real Estate.

 The Bottom Line: Is Your Realtor a Good Fit for You and Your Situation?

-After asking all of the above questions, you’ve hopefully got a pretty good idea of what your would-be Realtor is all about.
+After asking all of the above questions, you’ve hopefully got a pretty good idea of what your would-be Bend buyer’s agent or listing agent is all about.
 The next, and most important question, though, is one that you need to answer yourself.

 A Realtor may say all of the right things, but if it just doesn’t feel like a good fit, that’s definitely something to pay attention to.
-This process is about your intuition as much as anything else, but hopefully we’ve given you some tools that you can use to match what’s in your gut with the facts on the ground.
+Finding a Realtor in Bend, Oregon or anywhere else is about your intuition as much as anything else.
+Hopefully, though, we’ve given you some tools that you can use to match what’s in your gut with the facts on the ground.

 No two real estate markets are exactly alike, and your Realtor needs to know what makes Bend’s market tick.